jorismueller/Joris-website/content/working_papers/chinaaid/index.md

 publication: "job market paper"
 publication_short: ""

-abstract: "China has recently become the largest provider of official finance to developing countries.
-I link project-level data with administrative firm-level data from China to identify political determinants and economic consequences of Chinese foreign aid.
-I document that when there is labor unrest in a Chinese prefecture, contracts for infrastructure aid projects are allocated to state-owned firms in the prefecture, and employment by these firms increases.
-Connections between these firms and other countries mean that China's response to domestic unrest affects the allocation of Chinese aid projects to recipient countries.
-I exploit this variation to develop a novel instrument for identifying the causal effects of Chinese aid on recipients.
-I find large positive short-term and small long-term effects on GDP, consumption and employment. <br/>
+abstract: "This study jointly examines causal determinants and effects of Chinese foreign aid.
+Using novel micro data, I first document that the Chinese state's paramount goal of domestic political stability significantly influences its aid allocation decisions.
+In response to labor unrest in a Chinese prefecture, infrastructure aid contracts are allocated to state-owned firms in the prefecture, resulting in increased employment.
+These firms' connections with other countries mean that domestic unrest also affects the allocation of Chinese aid to recipient countries.
+Finally, I exploit this granular variation to develop a novel instrument for identifying the causal effects of Chinese aid on recipients.
+Results show large positive short-term but small long-term effects on GDP, consumption and employment.
+The findings highlight the importance of domestic political considerations in shaping aid allocation and the potential spillover effects on recipients. <br/>

 *Media coverage: Project Syndicate, US-China Today, [[VoxDev]](https://voxdev.org/topic/institutions-political-economy/chinese-foreign-aid-can-self-interest-benefit-recipients)* <br/>

 [[pdf]](https://www.jorismueller.com/files/chinaaid_latest_draft.pdf/)"

-summary: "China has recently become the largest provider of official finance to developing countries.
-I link project-level data with administrative firm-level data from China to identify political determinants and economic consequences of Chinese foreign aid.
-I document that when there is labor unrest in a Chinese prefecture, contracts for infrastructure aid projects are allocated to state-owned firms in the prefecture, and employment by these firms increases.
-Connections between these firms and other countries mean that China's response to domestic unrest affects the allocation of Chinese aid projects to recipient countries.
-I exploit this variation to develop a novel instrument for identifying the causal effects of Chinese aid on recipients.
-I find large positive short-term and small long-term effects on GDP, consumption and employment. <br/>
+summary: "This study jointly examines causal determinants and effects of Chinese foreign aid.
+Using novel micro data, I first document that the Chinese state's paramount goal of domestic political stability significantly influences its aid allocation decisions.
+In response to labor unrest in a Chinese prefecture, infrastructure aid contracts are allocated to state-owned firms in the prefecture, resulting in increased employment.
+These firms' connections with other countries mean that domestic unrest also affects the allocation of Chinese aid to recipient countries.
+Finally, I exploit this granular variation to develop a novel instrument for identifying the causal effects of Chinese aid on recipients.
+Results show large positive short-term but small long-term effects on GDP, consumption and employment.
+The findings highlight the importance of domestic political considerations in shaping aid allocation and the potential spillover effects on recipients. <br/>

 *Media coverage: Project Syndicate, US-China Today, [[VoxDev]](https://voxdev.org/topic/institutions-political-economy/chinese-foreign-aid-can-self-interest-benefit-recipients)* <br/>